 \subsection{Acoustic Pre-processing}

-The raw acoustic signal (sampled at 48 kHz for CLEAR2 and 16kHz for \DAQAp) is processed to create a 2D time-frequency representation using Mel scale~\cite{stevens1937scale} spectrograms.
-After some experimentation we decided to use 64 Mel coefficients for both CLEAR2 and \DAQAp computed over samples weighted by a Hanning window.
-For CLEAR2 the window size was of 512 samples ($\sim$10.6 msec) whereas for \DAQAp we used windows of 400 samples ($\sim$25ms) as in~\cite{Fayek2019}.
-The time shift between consecutive windows (stride) was also optimized depending on the properties of the audio data.
-For CLEAR2 we found the best results for a time shift of 2048 samples ($\sim$42.7 msec).
-This is possible because of the properties of the sustained notes in the data set which vary slowly in time.
-Using such a long time shift allowed us to reduce more than ten folds the computational costs in our experiments.
-Because the \DAQAp dataset contains sounds that are more quickly varying, the same optimization is not possible.
-We tested with time shifts of 160 samples (10ms) and 1600 samples (100ms) observing a 5\% drop in accuracy for the longer stride.
-All results based on CLEAR2 are reported with long window shift (long stride), with the exception of the comparison between short and long stride on both CLEAR2 and \DAQAp in Supplementary~\ref{sec:small_big_stride}.
+The raw acoustic signal (sampled at 48 kHz for CLEAR2 and 16kHz for \DAQAp) is processed to create a 2D time-frequency representation with Mel scale~\cite{stevens1937scale} spectrograms.
+After preliminary tests it was decided to extract 64 Mel coefficients for both CLEAR2 and \DAQAp computed over samples weighted by a Hanning window.
+The window size was of 512 samples ($\sim$10.6 msec) for CLEAR2 whereas for \DAQAp it was of 400 samples ($\sim$25ms) as in~\cite{Fayek2019}.
+The time shift between consecutive windows (stride) was also optimized depending on the characteristics of audio data.
+We found that the best results for CLEAR2 was a time shift of 2048 samples ($\sim$42.7 msec).
+This is feasible because of the sustained notes which vary slowly in time.
+Using such a long time shift allowed us to reduce more than ten folds the computational costs.
+As \DAQAp contains sounds that are shorter and less stable, the same optimization is not feasible.
+In fact, with a time shift of 1600 samples (100ms) a 5\% drop in accuracy is observed in comparison with 160 samples (10ms) shifts.
+All results based on CLEAR2 are reported with long window shifts (long stride), with the exception of the comparison between short and long strides on both CLEAR2 and \DAQAp in Supplementary Materials.

-Because the duration of the scenes in CLEAR2 is not constant, we pad the spectrogram along the time axis with zeros so that all spectrograms have the same dimensions ($1 \times 64 \times 418$) which corresponds to a maximum length of $\sim$17.9 sec.
+As duration of scenes are not constant in CLEAR2, spectrograms are zero padded along the time axis so that they all have the same dimension ($1 \times 64 \times 418$) which corresponds to a maximum length of $\sim$17.9 sec.
 The power spectrum is normalized to the mean and standard deviation of the training data with the goal of speeding up convergence~\cite{lecun2012efficient}.